 Visit the HTTP Requests analysis tool for this capture and take a look at the Response Codes tab.

 The Response Codes graph shows a break down of traffic by HTTP Response code.

-This challenge is over for now!
-Stay tuned for the next packet capture challenge!
+This challenge is over!
+You can find the solution below.
 First off, thanks to everyone who sent in a solution.
 The solution is posted here, or try the challenge yourself below!

-This challenge is over for now!
-Stay tuned for the next packet capture challenge!
+This challenge is over for now.
+You can find the solution below!
 First off, thanks to everyone who sent in a solution.
 Joe shows us the solution on Youtube, or try the challenge yourself below!

 The Challange We are having another Packet Capture Challenge to celebrate the release of CloudShark 1.4.
 If you can answer the question below, send an email to firstname.lastname@example.org with your address and Tee-Shirt size, we’ll send out a CloudShark tee shirt to the first 10 correct responses we receive.

-This challenge is over, for now!
-Stay tuned for the next packet capture challenge!
+This challenge is over!
+You can find the solution below.
 First off, thanks to everyone who sent in a solution to this packet capture challenge.
 Some of you told us the challenge was too easy.
 Don’t worry.
 They’ll get harder.

 Watch Joe show you the solution from a cafe in downtown Portsmouth, NH, or try the challenge for yourself below!